OlsenSM91/Gymnastics-Management-WordPress-Plugin/README.md

 2. **coaches.php**
    - Further styling/UI details
-   - Integrate as WordPress user "Coaches Role" which allows access to Gym Management, but that's it
+   - Integrate as WordPress user "Coaches Role" which allows access to Studio Management, but that's it

 3. **parents.php**
-   - Although it's still called `parents.php` it has been rebranded as Athlete Management
+   - Although it's still called `parents.php` it has been rebranded as Participant Management
    - This page has proved difficult to work on.
 I finally have it functioning again so main reason for this commit update of early development
-   - Functionality mostly complete, still need to add a Class view to it (previous fail was trying to have the ability to delete/assign class, may attempt again)
+   - Functionality mostly complete, still need to add a Session view to it (previous fail was trying to have the ability to delete/assign session, may attempt again)

 5. **Develop Parent Portal**
    - Begin development of a parent portal once the backend is complete.